srph/e-dental-re/README.md

 ## Limitation

 - Unlike the first version, we're putting up shitty pages instead of flash errors / messages.
+- In terms of code, this is project was not written nor will be written to be secure.
+- Bad practices all over the place.

 ## Acknowledgement